BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 I started creating software programs in the beginning of 2000s during my undergraduate period with FORTRAN.
 For a long time, I developed using structured languages: FORTRAN, PATRAN PCL, and Visual Basic.
 Later, in 2016, I started studying OOP using Python.
+I have developed a number of projects using python, java and C++ later in my professional life.
 For the last two years, like many other software engineers, I have been studying FP from books and by inspecting public works of other people from GitHub.
 I already had a good background in template metaprogramming, hence, I did not have a big trouble during my studies.